lamudi-gmbh/use-case-bundle/doc/04-toolkit.md

 ### JsonRenderer
 * Alias: ```json```

-This processor will serialize the returned response as JSON, then return it as content of Symfony's JsonResponse.
+This Processor will serialize the returned response as JSON, then return it as content of Symfony's JsonResponse.
 If a Use Case Exception is thrown, the resulting JSON contains fields code and message with respective values from the exception.
 Any other exceptions are re-thrown.